dcunited001/dcunited001.github.io/_posts/2018-03-08-redpill-everything-that-moves.md

 ---
-title: "To Catch a Butterfly: Epistemic Miracles of Serendipity"
+title: "Into The Memory Hole: Out of Sight, Out of Mind"
 categories: "blog"
 tags: ""
 headline: ""